TheStranjer/4pleroma/README.md

 * `badwords` -- an array of bad words.
 Threads using these words at all will not be examined for new things to add to the queue
 * `badregex` -- like `badwords`, except these are regular expressions (stored as strings to conform to JSON's standard and then converted to regular expressions in Ruby) which exclude all threads that match
 * `sensitive` -- whether to turn the sensitive flag on for posts from this board (defaults to `false` if left blank)
+* `initial_wait` -- (optional) will wait this many seconds before even the initial `queue_wait`; used for staggering posts, so you can have one account with multiple boards being watched

 There are some that the bot maintains and you should probably leave alone.
 They are:
 * `threads_touched` -- a list of threads that have been "touched" (accessed) and when they were most recently accessed